Do you feel you sleep better on the days you’ve burnt off 1000 calories during an intense workout?

-Overall though, their review provides further backing to the notion that regular exercise might have a beneficial effect on your sleep.
+Overall though, their review provides further backing to the theory that regular exercise might have a beneficial effect on your sleep.

-Does exercise late in the day worsen sleep?
+Is exercise late in the evening bad for sleep?

 But is this just me?
 Or do surveys and sleep research find the same problem with other people?

-The authors of the NSF poll had this to say:
+The authors of the National Sleep Foundation poll had this to say:

 …the conclusion can be drawn that exercise, or physical activity in general, is generally good for sleep, regardless of the time of day the activity is performed.

-In short, they compared people who exercised in the 4 hours before bedtime with those whose exercise was done more than 4 hours before bed.
+In short, they compared people who exercised in the four hours before bedtime with those whose exercise was done more than four hours before bed.
 And they found no significant difference.